Principles for Sustainable Insurance

 Risk management and underwriting

-There is a strong culture of underwriting discipline and risk management within the Group, which values professionalism and embeds risk monitoring and control processes in our underwriting activities.
-Environmental risk exposures, including assumptions related to climate change, are embedded into our risk management, capital management and underwriting processes.
+The Group has a strong culture of underwriting discipline and risk management, which values professionalism and embeds risk monitoring and control processes in our underwriting activities.
+The assessment of environmental risk exposures, including assumptions related to climate change, is embedded into our risk management, capital management and underwriting processes.

 For more information please see:

-• Chair’s introduction to sustainability (pages 41 and 42)
+- Chair’s introduction to the ESG report (pages 39 and 40)

 Management and the Board agree and monitor performance against formal risk tolerances, in particular with regard to the Group’s exposures to natural catastrophe loss events, including weather events impacted by climate change.

-• Risk disclosures – peak zone elemental loss exposures (page 150)
+- Risk disclosures – peak zone elemental loss exposures (pages 138)

 Product and service development